watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #cp title="Control Plane"}

-The SRv6 Controllers consists of the following three components:
+The SRv6 SFC Controllers consists of the following three components:

 * Service Function Controller: provides an SID for a network service and manages this state.
-* SRv6 Policy Manager: provides SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
+* PCE: provides SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
 * Classification Rule Controller: provides an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

 API には、汎用的なプロトコルを用いる